1 Independent Square (Jacksonville): History

 After downsizing their space in the building, Wells Fargo lost naming rights for the building and it subsequently was renamed to 1 Independent Square.
 The Wells Fargo signage was removed from the exterior of the building on July 14, 2024.

 Description and tenants

 1 Independent Square has 37 floors and held the title of the tallest building in Florida until 1981, when One Tampa City Center was completed.
+The building takes up an entire city block in Jacksonville's downtown.
 It remained the tallest building in Jacksonville until 1990, when the Bank of America Tower surpassed it in height.
-The building takes up an entire city block in Jacksonville's downtown.
 A notable feature of the structure is a four-story atrium of tropical vegetation where the public enters.
 The first floor also contained an auditorium with seating for 360 patrons, a bank, restaurants, and several retail stores.

 Parkway Properties is a third-party service provider for the building.